 While the examples above sound simple enough, the actual process of combining location data with a company’s own data to unlock these deeper customer insights is complex.
 The sheer volumes of data involved, the lack of specialist capabilities and systems in-house and the prohibitive costs of installing them mean most companies wanting to conduct this level of analysis need to look externally.

 At Datamine, our commercial relationships with large, data-driven organisations enable us to add a whole new layer of insights to help third party organisations gain a deeper understanding of their customer behaviour.
 Our team is passionate about using analytics to solve complex business problems, and we’re always eager to hear from companies who are curious to discover the value locked up in their data.
-To read more about unlocking customer insights, check out our free whitepaper to the right.
+To read more about unlocking customer insights, check out our free Datamine Guide below.